The 20 Best Small Dog Breeds for Your Home

 Fun fact: The Cavalier is named after King Charles I of Britain — this small dog breed was one of his favorites.

 Great for: As long as you’re not looking for a hypoallergenic small dog, the Cavalier is one of the most versatile small breeds.
-These dogs are excellent companion dogs, great for families, great in cities, in apartments, and in a wide variety of situations.
+These dogs are excellent companions, great for families, great in cities, in apartments, and in a wide variety of situations.

 6. Chihuahua

-Personality: One of the smallest of the small dog breeds, Chihuahuas are not short of personality.
+Personality: The smallest of the small dog breeds, Chihuahuas are not short of personality.
 These dogs are sassy, confident, and full of fun.

-Fun fact: Chihuahuas are one of the oldest dog breeds in the Americas – their ancestors dating back to the Toltecs in Mexico around 1,000 years ago.
+Fun fact: Chihuahuas are one of the oldest dog breeds in the Americas — their ancestors date back to the Toltecs in Mexico around 1,000 years ago.

-Great for: These small dogs with a big dog personality are well-regarded as top companion dogs, experienced apartment dwellers, and can excel in the city or countryside.
-They may need special care in colder weather climates, but generally will be happy as long as they’re an integral part of your family life.
+Great for: These small dogs are well-regarded as top companion dogs, experienced apartment dwellers, and can excel in the city or countryside.
+They may need special care in colder weather climates but generally will be happy as long as they’re an integral part of your family life.

 7. Chinese Crested

-Personality: Chinese Crested are affectionate, playful, and loving companions.
+Personality: Chinese Crested dogs are affectionate, playful, and loving.
 They are happy family dogs with an unmistakable appearance.

 Size: As far as small dogs go, the Chinese Crested falls in the middle range.
-These dogs can weigh anywhere from about eight to 12 pounds.
+These dogs can weigh anywhere from about 8 to 12 pounds.

-Fun fact: The Chinese Crested can be hairless or can have hair – the dogs with hair are called “powderpuff.”
+Fun fact: The Chinese Crested can be hairless or can have some hair — the kind with hair are called “powderpuff.”

-Great for: Chinese Crested are one of the great small dog breeds for allergy sufferers – or if you’re just looking to minimize grooming.
-You will, however, have to pay special attention to skin care with this dog breed.
-In addition, Chinese Crested are generally excellent companion dogs – whether for families, couples, or individuals.
+Great for: Chinese Crested dogs are one of the great small dog breeds for allergy sufferers — or if you’re just looking to minimize grooming.
+You will, however, have to pay special attention to skincare with this dog breed.
+In addition, they’re excellent companion dogs — whether for families, couples, or individuals.

 8. Dachshund

-Personality: Perhaps better known as “hot dogs” or “weiner dogs,” Dachshunds are small dogs with big dog personalities.
+Personality: Perhaps better known as “weiner dogs,” Dachshunds are small dogs with big dog personalities.
 These dogs are smart, bold, and independent.

-Size: Dachshunds can come in both a standard and a miniature variety – meaning they grow into a range of sizes, from around 10 pounds and under to about 15 to 30 pounds.
+Size: Dachshunds can come in both a standard and a miniature variety — meaning they grow into a range of sizes, from around 10 pounds and under to 30 pounds.

-Fun fact: The word Dachshund is German – meaning “badger dog” – and refers to their historical purpose to hunt badgers.
+Fun fact: The word Dachshund is German — meaning “badger dog” — and refers to their historical purpose of hunting badgers.

-Great for: As lively hound dogs, Dachshund make great watchdogs, as well as sporting companions and sometimes even hunting dogs.
-They also are generally excellent companions and family dogs — well-suited to live in a variety of environments.
+Great for: As lively hound dogs, Dachshunds make great watchdogs, as well as sporting and hunting dogs.
+They’re also excellent family dogs — well-suited to live in a variety of environments.

 9. French Bulldog